Introduction

 Integrated Reviews and Social Proof

 Trust is everything in cosmetics.
 We integrate reviews and UGC directly with your loyalty program.
 When a customer receives their order, our system can automatically send a request for a review and offer loyalty points as a thank-you.
+To maximize impact, our workflow prioritizes photo and video submissions, which are far more persuasive than text alone.
 This social proof then lives on your product pages, helping new visitors overcome purchase anxiety.

 Wishlists as a Retention Tool